Skip to content

 """

-Initialize a context manager for saving images.
+Initialize context manager for saving images to directory.

 Args:

-overwrite (bool, optional): Whether to overwrite the existing directory.
+overwrite (`bool`): Whether to overwrite existing directory.

-Defaults to False.
+Defaults to `False`.

-Defaults to "image_{:05d}.png".
+Defaults to `"image_{:05d}.png"`.

 Examples: